deeplearning4j/deeplearning4j/native.md

 To activate fallback mode you only need to set special environment variable: **ND4J_FALLBACK**.
 Set it to «**true**» or to **1** before launching your app.
 It’s possible to use this variable in an Apache Spark environment, as well as in a standalone app.

+## How it works after all?

+Native backend for ND4J is built with C++ and uses OpenMP internally.
+Basic idea is implicit parallelism: single JVM thread turns into variable number of threads used during Op invocation.

+This gives us simplified process & memory management in Java (i.e. you're always sure you have single thread accessing given INDArray instance) and at the same time Ops are using OpenMP threads + SIMD optimized loops for better performance.

+We use two kinds of internal parallelism:
+- Element-level parallelism: Each element in INDArray is processed by separate OpenMP thread or SIMD lane.
+- TAD-level parallelism: Each OpenMP thread processes its own tensor within original operand.

 *By Vyacheslav Kokorin*

 ## Further Reading